Openpoint/tradebot/README.md

 Tradebot is a Node.js project providing a http web interface (like the image above) at a specified port.
 It is set up to trade on [Bitstamp](https://bitstamp.net) in USD.

 For the brave, and before detailed documentation is available, here is the low-down to get going:

 * Clone this repo onto a Unix like machine, and install the node dependencies with `npm install`.

 * From the root dir of the project, copy `settings/settings_temp.json` to `settings/settings.json`.

-* Fill out the "sauce" section of the settings to start tuning your trading strategy (detailed instructions and explantions are coming in documentaton)
+* Fill out the ["sauce"](https://github.com/Openpoint/tradebot/blob/master/settings) section of the settings to start tuning your trading strategy.

 * Get some sample data by cloning [this repo](https://github.com/Openpoint/tradebotdata) into `recorder/data/recording`

-* Record your own data by running `node tradebot recorder` (to keep it running, `nohup node tradebot recorder &`)
+* Record your own data by running `node tradebot recorder`

 * Run `node tradebot development` to start a simulation.
-The web interface will be at the port specified in the settings.
+The http web interface will be at the port specified in the settings.

+More detailed documentation will become available as the project progresses.